I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 time_to_cpu = abs((position.y - ball_pos.y) / (ball_dir.y * ball_speed))

-# Calculate predicted position
+# Calculate prediction position

 var predicted_x = ball_pos.x + ball_dir.x * ball_speed * time_to_cpu * PREDICTION_FACTOR

-# Limit to screen boundaries
+# Restrict within screen boundaries

 predicted_x = clamp(predicted_x, PADDLE_WIDTH/2, SCREEN_WIDTH - PADDLE_WIDTH/2)